Indirect Gaussian Graph Learning beyond Gaussianity: Iterative GGL for Computation

-When $l(\theta, y)= (\theta-y)^2/2$, $\bsbXi^{[k]}$ in Step 4 is always $ \bsbY$, indicating no need to iterate.
-Otherwise GGL is performed iteratively.
+When $l(\theta, y)= (\theta-y)^2/2$, $\bsbXi^{[k]}$ in Step 4 is always fixed at $ \bsbY$, indicating no need to iterate.
+Otherwise GGL will be called iteratively.
 The key component of Algorithm \ref{Alg:W} relies on GGL that is well studied.
-This provides great implementation ease, compared to designing a separate algorithm for each problem with a different loss, and has convergence guarantee according to Lemma \ref{lemma:lip}.
+Hence iGGL provides great implementation ease compared to designing a separate algorithm for each new problem with a different loss, and has convergence guarantee according to Theorem \ref{lemma:lip}.

 Experience shows that $\phi$ is not a sensitive parameter as long as it is small enough.
 (A further idea is to use varying $\phi^{[k]}$, say, $\phi^{[k]}=c /\| \bsbW^{[k]}\|_2$ with $c$ a small number less than 1.
 Although it shows excellent performance in applications, we will investigate it in future work.)
 When $\bsbM$ is unknown, e.g., $\bsbM=\bsb1\bsba^T$ with $m$ intercepts, the linearization still carries over and one can use BCD to solve for $\bsbM$ and $\bsbW$ alternatively in the $g$-optimization step.